PushpakJagtap/Pushpak_Website/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, I am Pushpak Jagtap.
-I am an Assistant Professor at [Robert Bosch Center for Cyber-Physical System](https://cps.iisc.ac.in/) in Indian Institute of Science, Banglore, India.
+Pushpak Jagtap is an Assistant Professor at the [Robert Bosch Center for Cyber-Physical Systems](https://cps.iisc.ac.in/) in the Indian Institute of Science (IISc) Bangalore, India.
+Before joining IISc, he was a postdoctoral researcher at the [Division of Decision and Control Systems](https://www.kth.se/is/dcs/division-of-decision-and-control-systems-1.788078) in the KTH Royal Institute of Technology, Sweden.
+He received PhD in electrical and computer engineering from the Technical University of Munich, Germany and an M.Tech. in electrical engineering from the Indian Institute of Technology, Roorkee, India.
+He was recently awarded the prestigious Google India Research Award 2021 for his research works in the field of robotics.

 Click [here](https://drive.google.com/file/d/1ZkROCH0yVXVMumvzrbFpK8Lz27qbMmI8/view?usp=sharing) for a detailed CV.